The Week of Prayer for Christian Unity

 The Prayer Breakfast reminds us about the time when Jesus had his breakfast with his Disciples on the shore of the Sea of Tiberias (John 21).
 At that breakfast Jesus confirmed his resurrection, demonstrated his presence with his disciples following the crucifixion, and explained the reality of a promise made earlier, “Where two or three are gathered in my name, there I am with you”.
 (Matt.
 18:20).

-Annually, the Season of Creation is observed from 1 September to 4 October.
+The Season of Creation is observed annually from 1 September to 4 October.
 The global Christian family prays for good stewardship and care of the earth.6

 World Day of Prayer